 You need to remember that thieves are smarter than you’d think.
 Most are very aware of this hack for any stolen items.
-So, experienced thieves will look for hidden AirTags, whether it’s in a wallet or a purse.
+So, experienced thieves will look for hidden AirTags, whether in a wallet or a purse.

-But, as we mentioned, RV theft isn’t very common and most thieves know it’s a hard theft to pull off.
+But, as we mentioned, RV theft isn’t very common and most thieves know it’s hard to pull off.
 So, a thief who steals an RV may not be the sharpest thief in the jail cell, so to speak.
 Having an AirTag anywhere might work just fine.

 How Long Does an Apple AirTag Battery Last?